MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

 For more information about Info.plist files, see the [documentation](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Introduction/Introduction.html).

-After completing these steps, your .app folder should appear as an executable application on macOS.
+After completing these steps, your `.app` folder should appear as an executable application on macOS.
 However it does need an icon.
 So we need to create an `.icns` file.
-We can use online tools to do this or you can use the following
+We can use online tools to do this or you can use the following:

 ```cli
 mkdir -p bin/Release/YourGame.iconset